 But if we don't gather and report data, we can't spot where services are failing; we can't track improvement over time; and fundamentally, we can't improve people's lives.

-So this blog exists to audit:
+So this project exists to audit:

 - Which public services does the UK government collect performance data about, and which not?
 (For example: the government collects and publishes data on how often NHS hospitals get complaints from patients.
 This is useful, because it means that it can spot failing hospitals.
 But it simply doesn't collect data on how often Jobcentres get complaints from claimants - and not only does it not publish this data, it doesn't even collect it internally.
 So the government has ways to spot a failing hospital, but not a failing Jobcentre.)